Makay11/SeamlessRPC/lib/README.md

 The `createRpc` function accepts an optional object with the following optional properties:

-- `onRequest`: a function that is called before each RPC request
+- `onRequest`: an async function that is called before each RPC request
-- `onError`: a function that is called when an error occurs during an RPC request
+- `onError`: an async function that is called when an error occurs during an RPC request
 - `files`: an object with the following optional properties:
   - `rootDir`: the root directory of the RPC files
   - `include`: file patterns to include